East Klang Valley Expressway: History

-EKVE Sdn Bhd (a member of Ahmad Zaki Resources Berhad (AZRB)), the developer of the expressway, is expected to begin construction of the RM 1.55 billion project in September 2015.
-Originally the project is expected to take 4 years to complete, but a series of delays in the project meant that, in October 2020, the completion target were revised to be completed by the third quarter of 2021.
+EKVE Sdn Bhd (a member of Ahmad Zaki Resources Berhad (AZRB)), the developer of the expressway, was expected to begin construction of the RM 1.55 billion project in September 2015.
+Originally the project was expected to be completed by 2019, but a series of delays in the project meant that, in October 2020, the completion target was revised to be completed by the third quarter of 2021.

-As of November 2021, the project is 94.48% completed, and were expected to be completed by the end of 2022.
-However due to several lawsuit against EKVE Sdn Bhd involving a piece of land at Beverly Heights, the completion of the highway were delayed to 2023 as per announced by then Minister of Works, Fadillah Yusof on October 2022.
-The opening of the highway also will be done in stages, with the Sungai Long-Ampang stretch will be the first stage to be opened in the second quarter of 2023.
+As of November 2021, the project was 94.48% complete, and was expected to be completed by the end of 2022.
+However, due to several lawsuit against EKVE Sdn Bhd involving a piece of land at Beverly Heights, the completion of the highway was delayed to 2023 as announced by then Minister of Works, Fadillah Yusof in October 2022.
+Since then, the highway would be opened in sub-stages, with the Sungai Long-Ampang stretch being the first sub-stage to be opened in the second quarter of 2023.
+The expected completion and opening were further delayed to 2024, when then new Minister of Works Alexander Nanta Linggi stated in a written parliamentary reply in March 2023 that the delay was caused by halting of works due to rising costs of construction.
+Alexander also said that the completion of works percentage was revised to 91%.
+In July 2024, Selangor State EXCO for public infrastructure and agriculture, Izham Hashim stated in a Selangor State Legislative Assembly session, that progress for EKVE was 89.13% complete, and was expected to fully operational by 31 December 2025, a further revision from Alexander's statement in 2023.
+Bangi's Member of Parliament Syahredzan Johan, stated in his Facebook page post on 19 July 2025, that the Section 1 of the highway between Ampang and Sungai Long, which is his constituency, would be scheduled to be opened to the public in July 2025 according to the progress report by the contractor.
+He also stated in his post that Section 2 that connects Ampang with Ukay Perdana is estimated to be fully operational by January 2026, and has reached 76 per cent of completion.

 The many delays of EKVE means by the time of its completion, it will have to compete with several alternatives to its route that have been completed earlier, such as SUKE (completed September 2022) and MRT Putrajaya Line (completed March 2023).

-Construction of EKVE is attributed as the cause of several flash floods and mud floods in the areas the highway were built, including the 2021–2022 Malaysian floods in the Ampang/Hulu Langat area.
+Construction of EKVE is attributed as the cause of several flash floods and mud floods in the areas the highway was built, including the 2021–2022 Malaysian floods in the Ampang/Hulu Langat area.

+Phase 1A of the East Klang Valley Expressway opened on 29 August 2025 after a delay of 6 years.